I love to write books, and it’s an art form that matters a lot to me.

-I was the child who would fall asleep in a pile of books, even before I was old enough to read them.
-I grew into the woman who made holiday plans around where I’d be reading that day, by the pool or on the beach.
+As a child, I would fall asleep in a pile of books, even before I was old enough to read them.
+I grew into the woman who made holiday plans around where I’d be reading that day.

-I love to read, and now I’m in the privileged position that my job is to write.
+Now, I love to read, and I’m in the privileged position that my job is to write.
 I love everything about it.
-My career started with blogs and articles, then I moved into finally releasing the book I’d been working on for a decade, and now I’m finally making a movie.
+My career started with blogs and articles.
+Then, finally, the book I’d been working on for a decade was released.
+Now I’m making a movie.

-I’ve been asked if, now making more films is a potential for my future, would I ever want to go back to writing books?
+I’ve been asked if, now making more films is a potential for my future, would I still want to write books?

 When I was a child, I always dreamed I’d grow up to be a writer.
-I used to write little picture books and comic strips when I was too small to write properly, and as soon as I was old enough to write sentences, I was writing stories.
+I used to write little picture books and comic strips when I was too small to write properly.
+As soon as I was old enough to write sentences, I was writing stories.

 I have fond memories of very specific pens I used to write with; a red and white fountain pen with a round ball nib that made a lucious thick and smooth line of ink.